Preparing Children 10-12 Years to Be Safe, When Alone at Home

 The I’m Home Program is provided in partnership with the London Public Library and is conveniently offered at various neighbourhood libraries.

-- be safe walking to and from school
+- Walking to and from school safety

 Our P.A.
 Day I’m Home Program (for ages 10-12) runs from 7:30 am to 6:00 pm at various Family Centre Locations throughout the city.

 The day will be filled with fun and interactive activities that will prepare children to be safe, responsible, and confident enough to care for themselves without the supervision of an adult, for short periods of time.
 It will also give parents the peace of mind that they have taken the necessary steps to ensure their child is ready for this new responsibility.

 “It touches a lot of issues and opened the door to communicate with my child.”